Orasi/Mustard-Seed/README.md

 `bundle install`

 This command reads a list of the dependencies found in the [Gemfile](Gemfile) and installs them.
-If any of the dependencies do not install succesfully you are likely missing the RubyDevKit for your installed version of Ruby.
+If any of the dependencies do not install successfully, you are likely missing the RubyDevKit for your installed version of Ruby.
 This installation will vary from system to system, but should be easily findable on Google.

 ### Setup Database
 We now need to configure Mustard to allow it to manage our PostgresSQL database.
 This configuration is found [<MustardRoot>/config/database.yml](config/database.yml) **PostgresSQL is the only supported database for Mustard.
-We make use of several Postgres specific functions that will not working in other databases**
+We make use of several Postgres specific functions that will not work in other databases**

-This guide will be walking through setting up the Development environment, but configuring anyother environment is essentially the same in the database.yml file.
+This guide will be walking through setting up the Development environment, but configuring any other environment is essentially the same in the database.yml file.

-In database.yml find the development section and change the values for host, username, and password to the correct values for your PostgresSQL setup.
-Host should contain the IP address of the PostgresSQL server, or localhost if the database and Mustard are running on the same server.
+In database.yml, find the development section and change the values for host, username and password to the correct values for your PostgresSQL setup.
+Host should contain the IP address of the PostgresSQL server, or 'localhost' if the database and Mustard are running on the same server.
 Once necessary changes have been made you may save and close this file.

-After configuring the database information we can now create the database that will be used.
+After configuring the database information, we can now create the database that will be used.
 This can be done with the following command.

 `rake db:create`